VBAC: Vaginal birth after caesarean

 Research seems to show a small decrease in scar separation rates as the gap between pregnancies increases.
 However, the risks are tiny in all cases and most mothers who have only a short gap between pregnancies do not encounter problems.

-It is possible to go for a VBAC after two or more previous caesareans.
+It is possible to go for a VBAC after two or more c-sections?
 The likelihood of women successfully having a vaginal birth after more than one previous caesarean section is about the same as that in women who have had only one previous section, and there is little difference in the risk of uterine rupture.

 Midwives and obstetricians should be supportive of you having a VBAC, but this does vary among different obstetricians and midwives.
 If you want a vaginal birth this time, discuss it with those caring for you.
 Find out whether, in their opinion, there is any reason in this pregnancy why you need a caesarean.